AdvancedModularManikin/core-modules/README.md

-# core-modules
+# AMM Core Modules - Metapackage

-AMM Core Modules metapackage
+This is the AMM Core Modules metapackage.